Islamic garden: Persian gardens

-The building of Chehel Sotoun, Isfahan was completed by Safavid Shah 'Abbas II at 1647, with a reception hall and a fifteen-acre garden.
+The building of Chehel Sotoun, Isfahan was completed by Safavid Shah Abbas II at 1647, with a reception hall and a fifteen-acre garden.
 It was located among other royal gardens between the Isfahan palace and the chahar bagh Avenue.
 Three walkways lead to the reception hall in the garden, and a rectangular pool within the garden reflects the image of the hall in water.

-Another example of Persian gardens is Shah-Gul Garden in Tabriz also called the "Royal Basin", built by one of Iran's wealthy families or ruling class in 1785 during the Qajar period, when Tabriz became a popular location for country estates.
+Another example of Persian gardens is Shah-Gul Garden in Tabriz also called the "Royal Basin", built by one of Iran's wealthy families or ruling class in 1785 during the Qajar era, when Tabriz became a popular location for country estates.
 It is centered around a square lake of about 11 acres.
 On the south side of the lake, fruit trees surround it, and seven risen stepped terraces originate from these rows of trees.
-A modern pavilion was built on an eighteenth-century platform at the center of the lake.
+A modern pavilion was built on an 18th century platform at the center of the lake.
 This garden is one of the few gardens still surviving in Tabriz.